lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

 the ``.in`` extension for the purposes of *parameter substitution*.
 This change is made so it is easy for the :meth:`waves.builders.copy_substitute` builder to identify which files should be searched for parameters.
-Any files with the ``.in`` extension that are passed to the :meth:`waves.builders.copy_substitute` builder will be parsed for characters matching the parameter definitions using template substitution.
+Any files with the ``.in`` extension that are passed to the :meth:`waves.builders.copy_substitute` builder will be parsed for characters matching the parameter definitions using substitution with `Python Template Strings`_.
 This is discussed in more detail later in this tutorial.

 6. Use the ``diff`` below to modify your ``single_element_compression.inp.in`` file.